 Botox for medical conditions

 Years before Botox was used for cosmetic treatments, it was originally used in the medical profession to treat muscle spasms, eyelid tics and underarm sweating.
 There is a long history of Botox safety.

 Despite media scares and word-of-mouth rumours, Botox has a long and safe history.
 According to a 2005 study, there have only been 36 cases of adverse effects to Botox from 1989 to 2003, and 13 of those patients had previous medical conditions that may have caused the issues.
 The treatment has been approved as safe by governmental regulation bodies in over 80 countries across the globe.

 Botox can have minor side effects for a small minority of people.
 These include a slight bruising or skin discolouration.

 Find a reputable aesthetic practitioner

-Although Botox® is now commonplace, it is important to remember that Botox® is a prescription-only product.
-Botox® injections should only ever be prescribed and performed by a qualified aesthetic practitioner, doctor, nurse, dentist or healthcare professional.
-If you are considering Botox, or any other Botox® treatment, take time to find a trustworthy and reputable aesthetic practitioner such as Austin Brewer.
+Although Botox is now commonplace, it is important to remember that Botox is a prescription-only product.
+Botox injections should only ever be prescribed and performed by a qualified aesthetic practitioner, doctor, nurse, dentist.
+So when you ask “are botox injections safe?”
+And are considering Botox, or any other Botox treatment, take time to find a trustworthy and reputable aesthetic practitioner such as Austin Brewer.

 Book a skin consultation first